 If available, the chart below will include the male to female distribution among Notre Dame's faculty.

-The ratio of male to female faculty at Notre Dame is excellent.
+The ratio of male to female faculty at Notre Dame is on par with national averages.

 Excellent Location Diversity From Across the United States